Network Firewall

 Firewalls matter because not every system should be reachable by every other system.
 Restricting network paths is one of the most basic ways to reduce exposure, protect sensitive services, and limit unnecessary communication.

 They also matter because modern environments contain many different traffic patterns: public applications, internal admin services, cloud workloads, partner connections, and user devices.
-A firewall helps organizations apply policy at those network boundaries rather than leaving everything broadly open.
+A firewall helps organizations apply policy at those network boundaries instead of leaving everything broadly open.

 Where It Appears in Real Systems or Security Workflow